coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 Every derived tactic that is based on the unprefixed forms of the tactics considered above will also work up to user defined relations.
-For instance, it is possible to register hints for :tacn:`autorewrite` that are not proof of Leibniz equalities.
+For instance, it is possible to register hints for :tacn:`autorewrite` that are not proofs of Leibniz equalities.
 In particular it is possible to exploit :tacn:`autorewrite` to simulate normalization in a term rewriting system up to user defined equalities.